felwal-edu/dh2642-flowerfield/README.md

 Make the website look even better.

+A better way of blocking and redirecting the user if not logged in.

+Clearly show 'loading' status.

 Probably implement a `detailPresenter` and -`View`, allowing the user to click on a plant and view more detailed info.

 _Visability of system status_.
 Make the navbar clearly display which page the user is on.